igd-geo/lidarserv/README.md

     lidarserv-server init [FLAGS] [OPTIONS] [path]

 FLAGS:
+        --enable-attribute-indexing        Enable indexing attributes of points
+        --enable-histogram-acceleration    Enable acceleration of the attribute indexing using additional histograms for each attribute
     -h, --help                             Prints help information
-        --las-no-compression    Disables laz compression of point data -V, --version               Prints version information
+        --las-no-compression               Disables laz compression of point data --mno-use-metrics                  If enabled, some metrics are collected during indexing and written to a file named 'metrics_%i.cbor', where %i is a sequentially increasing number
+    -V, --version                          Prints version information

 OPTIONS:
+        --bin-count-classification <bin-count-classification>      Sets number of bins of the classification histograms Only used if '--enable-histogram-acceleration' is enabled
+        --bin-count-color <bin-count-color>                        Sets number of bins of the color histograms Only used if '--enable-histogram-acceleration' is enabled
+        --bin-count-intensity <bin-count-intensity>                Sets number of bins of the intensity histograms Only used if '--enable-histogram-acceleration' is enabled
+        --bin-count-point-source-id <bin-count-point-source-id>    Sets number of bins of the point source id histograms Only used if '--enable-histogram-acceleration' is enabled
+        --bin-count-return-number <bin-count-return-number>        Sets number of bins of the return number histograms Only used if '--enable-histogram-acceleration' is enabled
+        --bin-count-scan-angle-rank <bin-count-scan-angle-rank>    Sets number of bins of the scan angle rank histograms Only used if '--enable-histogram-acceleration' is enabled
+        --bin-count-user-data <bin-count-user-data>                Sets number of bins of the user data histograms Only used if '--enable-histogram-acceleration' is enabled
         --cache-size <cache-size>                                  Maximum number of nodes to keep in memory, while indexing [default: 500]
         --las-offset <las-offset>                                  The offset used for storing point data. (usually fine to be left at '0.0, 0.0, 0.0') [default: 0]
+        --las-point-record-format <las-point-record-format>        Selection of LAS Point Record Format (0-3 supported) [default: 0]
+        --las-scale <las-scale>                                    The resolution used for storing point data [default: 0.001]
+        --max-lod <max-lod>                                        Maximum level of detail of the index [default: 10] --mno-bogus <mno-bogus>                                    Maximum number of bogus points per node [default: 0] --mno-bogus-inner <mno-bogus-inner>                        Maximum number of bogus points per inner (non-leaf) node.
+Overwrites the '--mno-bogus' option, if provided
+        --mno-bogus-leaf <mno-bogus-leaf>                          Maximum number of bogus points per leaf node.
+Overwrites the '--mno-bogus' option, if provided
-        --las-scale <las-scale>                                The resolution used for storing point data [default: 0.001] --max-lod <max-lod>                                    Maximum level of detail of the index [default: 10] --mno-node-grid-size <mno-node-grid-size>              The size of the nodes at the coarsest level of detail.
+        --mno-node-grid-size <mno-node-grid-size>                  The size of the nodes at the coarsest level of detail.
 With each finer LOD, the node size will be halved.
-This option only applies to the mno index [default: 1024.0]
+The value will be rounded towards the closest valid value [default: 131.072]
-        --mno-task-priority <mno-task-priority>                The order, in which to process pending tasks.
-This option only applies to the mno index [default: nr_points]  [possible values: nr_points, lod, newest_point, oldest_point, task_age]
+        --mno-task-priority <mno-task-priority>                    The order, in which to process pending tasks [default: NrPoints]  [possible values: NrPoints, Lod, OldestPoint, TaskAge, NrPointsTaskAge]
-        --num-threads <num-threads>                            Number of threads used for indexing the points [default: 4] --point-grid-size <point-grid-size>                    The distance between two points at the coarsest level of detail [default: 8.0]
+        --num-threads <num-threads>                                Number of threads used for indexing the points [default: 4]
+        --point-grid-size <point-grid-size>                        The distance between two points at the coarsest level of detail.
+The value will be rounded towards the closest valid value [default: 1.024]

 ARGS:
     <path>    Folder, that the point cloud will be created in.
 By default, the current folder will be used

 ```

 #### `lidarserv-server serve` subcommand